GrendpaCornel09/Shopedia_project/README.md

 ## Features

-- **User Authentication**: Secure registration and login with Laravel Sanctum
+- **User Authentication**: Secure registration and login with Laravel Sanctum for API authentication and Laravel Breeze for web authentication
 - **Product Management**: Create, read, update, and delete products with ease
 - **Category Management**: Organize products by categories
 - **Countries of Origin Tracking**: Manage product origins and track inventory by country